arielroque/FaceRecognition/README.md

-# Face-Recognition
+# Face Recognition
 An face recognition system using Python, OpenCV,Tkinter and Sqlite3.
-This aplication uses the Local Binary Pattern Historical (LBPH)
+This aplication uses the Local Binary Pattern Historical (LBPH).

 ## Features
   - Record Faces using a database